NateEag/how-i-code/content/dates-and-times.rst

    hate article padding.
 Nonetheless, it is a decent articulation of the problem and it got me to think about timezones again.

-Not all software needs this behavior across history, but it cannot be introduced after the fact, so think about it up front.

 ..
 TODO Simplify this paragraph.

 To compare A.D.
 Gregorian dates in environments without date types (such as